Archives for 2015

 Have a great Thanksgiving.

-Leaf pickup by City crews will begin around October 23th (weather permitting) and continue through the second week in December.
-Crews will try to do each area at least once a week during this time period.
+Leaf pickup by City crews will begin approximately the 3rd week of October (weather permitting) and continue through last week of November.
+Crews aim to pick up in each area at least once a week during this time period.

 Please keep leaf piles out of the street gutter and away from street drains and catch basins.
 Leaves placed in the street can block drains and catch basins causing street flooding.
 Leaves placed in street gutters are a violation of Ordinances 915.04d and 521.08i.